Rising-Stars-by-Sunshine/csecon206-rong/README.md

 - Cappelletti, Dominique, Werner Güth, and Matteo Ploner.
 "Being of two minds: Ultimatum offers under cognitive constraints."
 Journal of Economic Psychology 32, no. 6 (2011): 940-950.

 - Charness, Gary, and Matthew Rabin.
 "Expressed preferences and behavior in experimental games."
 Games and economic behavior 53, no. 2 (2005): 151-169.

+- Charness, Gary, and Matthew Rabin.
+"Understanding social preferences with simple tests."
+The quarterly journal of economics 117, no. 3 (2002): 817-869.

 - Croson, Rachel, and Nancy Buchan.
 "Gender and culture: International experimental evidence from trust games."
 American Economic Review 89, no. 2 (1999): 386-391.